Home Loss Prevention Officer

 Loss Prevention Officer Salary and Career Outlook

 As the retail industry continues to grow, the job outlook for loss prevention officers and managers is expected to increase.
-In the decade from 2016 to 2026, O*Net expects job openings for loss prevention specialists to increase by 5-9%.
+Through 2030, O*Net expects job openings for loss prevention specialists to increase by 2% to 4%.
 The same job growth rate is expected for loss prevention managers.

 In large retail markets, the job outlook for loss prevention officers and managers may be more promising.
-For example, job openings for loss prevention managers in California are expected to increase by 13% and job openings for loss prevention specialists may see an increase of 12%.
+For example, job openings for loss prevention managers in California are expected to increase by 20% and job openings for loss prevention specialists may see an increase of 2% to 4% through 2032.